-Lightstream's security automation and orchestration platform (SAOP) monitors, correlates, enriches, and runs events through "run books" to achieve highly automated decision making based on threat context and customer context.
+Lightstream's security automation and orchestration platform (SAOP) monitors, correlates, enriches, and runs events through "run books" to achieve highly automated decision making based on threat context and customer context - with a high degree of confidence.
 All relevant data including customer network topology is housed within the mSOC[TM] Portal, giving customers real-time access to all information regarding security management in their environment.